 Heather Kemper, Director of Advancement

-Sam and Susie Luten served as honorary chairs for the night, and Judy Scissors led a volunteer committee to ensure the event’s success.
+Sam and Susie Luten served as honorary chairs for the night, and Judi Scissors led a volunteer committee to ensure the event’s success.

 In addition to an exciting live auction and a moving testimony from a current Miriam parent, Miriam honored five individuals with awards recognizing their dedication to the organization.